garden/tree/SERVER.md

   - If resource is a zip file, serve directly (do not template / route).
   - If resource is a text file, embed its content into a text editor.
   - If resource is a folder, embed a list of its files into a file explorer.
-  - If resource metadata requires a specific plug, use that plug as a template.
+  - If resource metadata require a specific plug, use that plug as a template.

 # Ajax actions